LarsKoelpin/typescript-to-graphql/Readme.md

 # Problem
-When I develop graphQl Applications, I often feel like I have to synchronize my TypeScript Interfaces with my graphQl Schema.
-This is a tedious task to do, when changing the schema and for me often leads to "any" typing because of that, loosing a valuable typescript feature.
+When I develop graphQl Applications, I often feel like I have to synchronize my TypeScript interfaces to match my graphQl schema or vise versa.
+This is a tedious task to do, when changing the schema in development and for me often leads to "any" typing because of that, losing a valuable typescript feature.

-This lib helps by translating typescript interfaces to graphql interfaces, so the developer has to maintain only one "source of truth", which are typescript interfaces.
+This lib helps by translating typescript interfaces directly to graphql interfaces, so the developer has to maintain only one "source of truth", which are typescript interfaces.